HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 For Nvidia GPUS, you can set `--gpus` under `usrcontaineropts` section of the SWOP profile.
 For more information, see [https://docs.docker.com/config/containers/resource_constraints/#gpu](https://docs.docker.com/config/containers/resource_constraints/#gpu).

+For AMD GPUs, you can set `usercontaineropts` section of the SWOP profile.
+For more information, see SWOP profile schema.

 If you are starting the SL and ML nodes by using the `run-sl` script, then the GPUs can be specified as appropriate environment variables by using `--ml-e` option.

 ## <a name="SECTION_F32_J1Y_CTB"/> What all GPUs are supported ?